Bayer-Group/BIC-subscreen/README.md

 By selecting two target variables two diagrams appear on top of each other.
 By clicking a subgroup the same subgroup is displayed in both plots.
 With this approach all conspicuous subgroups in one endpoint can easily be be checked for another endpoint.
 It is also possible to display two target variables directly against each other via the integrated 'Bubble plot'.
 The information about the number of subjects is then displayed through the subgroup size.
-Subgroups which are conspicuous in both target variables then shown up in the corners, while unconspicuous subgroups appear in the middle of the graph.
+Subgroups which are conspicuous in both target variables then shown up in the corners, while non-conspicuous subgroups appear in the middle of the graph.

 <div id='chap34'>